Dece/Vatu/README.md

 - Support time constraints
 - Proper unmake mechanism instead of allocating boards like there is no tomorrow
-- Precompute knight some pieces moves, maybe
+- Precompute some pieces moves, maybe
 - Transposition table that does not actually slows search down
+- Check Zobrist hashes for previous point
+- Actual bitboard
 - Multithreading (never)